 Ditch the Carbs

 Carbs, short for carbohydrates should be consumed in moderate amounts.
 Carbs are broken down into glucose by the body, which increases the blood sugar levels.
-However, carb rich foods tend to be the ones that satisfy cravings the most.
+However, carb-rich foods tend to be the ones that satisfy cravings the most.
 This shift to healthy eating and breaking away from the junk food temptation is not an overnight process.
 It will take time.
-One needs to identify the main sources of carbs and gradually reduce the intake.
+One needs to identify the main sources of carbs and gradually reduce intake.
 Healthy natural carbs include sweet potato, brown rice and corn, which may be consumed in regulated quantities.